fishslips/TimSeverance/docs/Academic/CS-2300/Week 7.md

 is a pair of Vertices and their Edges (V,E).
 V is a set of vertices, E is a set of directed edges that is a subset of V x V.

 #### Head / Tail
-In a directed graph, v -> u, v is the head, u is the tail.
+In a directed graph, u -> v, v is the head, u is the tail.

 #### In/Out Degree